 A penetration test denotes a single event in time, whereas pentesting occurs in real time.
 You can and should pentest an app, and we want more developers and security teams to ‘pentest apps’ on an ongoing basis.
 By removing one small space, we strive to eliminate a big space between the security experts who find vulnerabilities and the software experts who fix them — whether you think of that “space” in terms of development cycles or security risks.

-Learn more about Cobalt’s, Pentest as a Service platform.
+Learn more about Cobalt’s, Pentest as a Service (PtaaS) platform.